Ask Levi: What Is The Best Road Bike Saddle?

 The best thing you can do is find a bike shop that will let you test ride a few different seats before choosing the right one.
 That will save you quite a bit of money in the long run.
 Some shops also have devices to measure your sit bone width (one such tool is Specialized’s Assometer,) and they can recommend a saddle based on that measurement.

-If there is no local bike shop offering this, you can also sign-up for a demo online – CompetitiveCyclist.com Saddle Demo – which costs $75, but can save you hundreds of dollars that you would have spent on uncomfortable saddles.
+If there is no local bike shop offering this, you can also sign-up for a demo online from a few different retailers.

 Yeah, even if you have to pay for a saddle demo program, it’s worth it.
 I wish I had known about this before going and buying saddle after saddle in my search for comfort!